Broker Check

 These two elements make a UTMA less-than-ideal for college savings.

-These accounts are much better for outright gifts to the child.
+These accounts are much better for outright gifts.

 A Coverdell Education Savings Account is another option.